Birds – Shaba NR

 Anthony is the author of the Lonely Planet guide to Kenya.

-Samburu, Buffalo Springs and Shaba national reserves have recorded over 390 bird species.
+Shaba, Samburu and Buffalo Springs National Reserves have together recorded more than 390 bird species.
 The dry, open country offers very rewarding birding opportunities.
-The area holds a number of northeast African, dry-country species that are also found in Ethiopia and Somalia.
-If bird watching is your main interest, Shaba is a great choice.
+The area holds a number of northeast African dry-country species that are also found in Ethiopia and Somalia, and if bird watching is your main interest, Shaba is a great choice.
 The reserve has very little tourist traffic compared to Buffalo Springs and Samburu, which have higher mammal densities.

 Notable Birds in Shaba NR